grafana/loki/docs/sources/api/_index.md

 ## `GET /loki/api/v1/label/<name>/values`

 `/loki/api/v1/label/<name>/values` retrieves the list of known values for a given label within a given time span.
-(NOTE: in some cases Loki may use a larger time span than the one specified) It accepts the following query parameters in the URL:
+Loki may use a larger time span than the one specified.
+It accepts the following query parameters in the URL:

 - `start`: The start time for the query as a nanosecond Unix epoch.
 Defaults to 6 hours ago.